 - 2.65.
 Formulate a long-term mining infrastructure development planning and improve coherence among sectors. - 2.67.
-Create a legal environment to utilize secondary mineral resources and bring the process of mine rehabilitation and closure to international standards.
+Create a legal environment to utilize secondary mineral resources and bring the process of mine rehabilitation and the closure to international standards. - 2.70.
+Steadily increase oil extraction and construct an oil refinery. - 2.71.
+Support the construction of copper concentrate smelter and refinery.